-The speed of light (or light speed, or, more precisely, the speed of light in a vacuum, symbolized as c) is a fundamental constant measuring 299,792,458 meters per second, roughly 186,000 miles per second, and is the speed at which EMR is measured to travel through a vacuum.
-Due to this less-than-infinite speed, looking astronomical distances also is looking "backward in time".
+The speed of light (or light speed, or, more precisely, the speed of light in a vacuum, symbolized as c) is a fundamental constant, precisely 299,792,458 meters per second (because the meter is currently defined as c/299,792,458) which is roughly 186,000 miles per second, and is the speed at which any EMR is measured to travel through a vacuum.
+Due to this less-than-infinite speed, observing at astronomical distances is also looking "backward in time".

 Outside a vacuum, light moves slower than this, e.g., in liquid water, about 25% slower.
-Air has little effect, but glass (and fiber optics), for example, has the same order-of-magnitude reduction as water, and according to the science of optics, it this reduction that makes glass lenses function.
+Air has a much smaller effect, but glass (including fiber optics) has the same order-of-magnitude reduction as water, and according to the science of optics, it this reduction that makes glass lenses function.

 The speed of light (in a vacuum) always measures to the same quantity, even though light acts like waves.
-(This is unlike sound waves: if the medium in which the sound waves are traveling is also moving relative to you, the waves are traveling past you that much faster.)
-Relativity gave details of the manner in which the speed of light can be constant in this respect, and showed it to be more than merely the speed of EMR: it is the speed at which any influence occurs, especially including gravity, for example, being the speed of gravitational waves.
-Quantum mechanics appears to have effects that transcend it, but in very limiting contexts.
+(This is unlike sound waves: if the medium in which the sound waves are traveling is also moving relative to you, sound waves are passing you in the same direction are moving that much faster.)
+Relativity spelled out how the speed of light can be constant in this respect, and takes it to be more than merely the speed of EMR: it is the maximum speed at which any influence occurs, such as the effects of gravity and it is the speed of gravitational waves.
+Quantum mechanics appears to have effects that transcend the speed of light, but in very limiting contexts.